 A camel’s pee is thick like syrup and a camel’s poop is dry.
 Sometimes camel poop or dung is used to make fuel.

 Camel’s hair is used to make wool for clothing.
 Camels also produce milk for people to drink.
 Camel milk is lower in fat than cow’s milk.

 In countries such as Egypt, Somalia, Saudi Arabia, and Kazakhstan some people eat camel meat as another source of protein.
 Camel meat takes like a gamey lean beef.
 Some cuts of the meat can be tough.
 The older the camel the more tough the meat.

 Camels live 40-50 years.

-What’s in the Camel’s Hump?
+What’s in a Camel’s Hump?

 What is in the camel’s hump?
 This is a question that many people ask.
 What is the number one answer to that question…water!
-People always think that a camel holds water in its hump.
+People always think that a camel holds water on its hump.
 This is not true at all.
 So, what is in the camel’s hump?
 The real answer is fat.
 Yes, it’s true a camel’s hump stores fat.

 After a camel eats whatever nutrients that are not used are stored in the camel’s hump as fat.